DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>Dust and cobwebs shroud this elegantly appointed bedroom.
 A large bed stands against the far wall, its once-opulent coverings now faded and threadbare. </p>
 <p>Beside the bed, a mildew-covered towel covers most of a dusty yellowed book on one of its two end tables.
 On the far side of the room, you can see a pair of two more stained-glass doors, their windows flecked with dirt and grime.</p>
 <p>To the left stands an empty wardrobe, its doors slightly ajar.
-Mounted beside it stands a full-length mirror, its wooden frame carved to resemble ivy and berries.</p>
+Mounted beside it stands a full-length mirror, its wooden frame carved to resemble ivy and berries.
+To the right stands a closed door.</p>
-<p>To the right, an empty doorway leads into a darkened nursery.
-You can see the silhouette of a crib, its quiet form veiled by a hanging black shroud.
-A strange substance seems to cover the floor beneath it.</p>
 <p>As you look around the room, you notice that the blankets atop the bed lift slightly away from the mattress, as though something is lying atop the mattress beneath.
 As you watch, you can see the coverings, almost imperceptibly, slowly rise and fall with low, rhythmic rustling.</p>
 </div>